 Content strategy for both active and passive talent

 Once you have identified the channels, you can create your content strategy based on the target audience.
 Content will be developed for candidates actively seeking a job or are rather passive talent pool.
 You also need to build thought leadership around your tech or industry, A tech blog, featuring the stalwarts of your company, can bring alive the proposition to join your company.

 Globally, also now in India, talent acquisition is moving on from regular job boards and professional social networking platforms to media channels across digital.
 With programmatic digital tech, companies are now able to reach to a larger pool of talent by tapping into hitherto unavailable or passive audience, while maintaining both quality and higher response rate.

 If your employees are enjoying being a part of your company, they can become key influencers to getting their friends or friends of friends to join your company and build a tribe.
 You can look for incentives other than just referral incentives to get them to take greater pride in the company they work for.
 So, a strong referral strategy is something you will need to build on.
 This works fantastically.

 Bring your employer brand experience alive inside

 If you have articulated an employer brand proposition for your company or have a loosely defined one, you can launch an employer brand campaign internally and do a survey to see results.
-This is obviously not a one-time effort but a rather a sustained plan to make this a success.
+This is obviously not a one-time effort but rather a sustained plan to make this a success.

 If you need any help with your Employer Branding or want to run a campaign, feel free to reach out to us at firstname.lastname@example.org

-Follow us on @Linkedin to be updated on latest developments or subscribe to our newsletter to get the latest on Employer Branding.
+Follow us on @Linkedin to be updated on the latest developments or subscribe to our newsletter to get the latest on Employer Branding.